avnestico/serum/README.md

     # Serum variables
     baseurl: /

-    paginate: 5 # Include this if you use pagination, as in the Hyde index page

     hyde:
       version: 2.1.0

     github:
       repo: https://github.com/avnestico/avnestico.github.io

+*Optional*: adding the following to your `_config.yml` enables pagination, as in the Hyde index page:

+    # Gems
+    gems: [jekyll-paginate]

+    paginate: 5

-Optional: adding the following to your `_config.yml` makes your links look better:
+*Optional*: adding the following to your `_config.yml` makes your links look better:

     # Permalinks
     permalink: pretty
-    relative_permalinks: true

 ---